Newport – castle

 History

-The first timber – earth motte and bailey castle was erected in Newport at the end of the 11th century, probably on the initiative of Wilhelm II Rufus, who at the time led a campaigning against the Welsh or from Robert Fitzhamon’s foundation, Baron of Gloucester.
-This first stronghold was created on the Stow Hill, about a kilometer from the later stone structure.
+The first timber – earth motte and bailey castle was erected in Newport at the end of the 11th century, probably on the initiative of the English king William II Rufus, who was campaigning against the Welsh at the time, or from the foundation of Robert Fitzhamon, Baron of Gloucester.
+This oldest stronghold was built on Stow Hill near St. Woolos Church, about a kilometre from the later stone structure on the banks of the River Usk.

-In 1400, the Welsh rebellion led by Owain Glyndŵr broke out.
-The uprising spread quickly and after 1402, and it also covered the areas of South Wales.
-The castle and the town of Newport were captured by insurgents along with fortifications in nearby Caerleon and Usk.
-Newport returned to royal hands in 1405, after the collapse of independence struggle.
-At that time, necessary repairs were made on behalf of Henry IV, and with the restoration of English control in South Wales, its role as an administrative center resumed.
+In 1400, when the Welsh rebellion led by Owain Glyndŵr broke out, the fighting quickly spread and by 1402 it had extended into South Wales.
+The castle and town were captured by the rebels, along with the fortifications at nearby Caerleon and Usk.
+Newport did not return to royal hands until 1405, when English forces regained the initiative and began to suppress the independence movement.
+The castle was said to be in poor condition when it was retaken.
+Therefore, on the order of King Henry IV, who was then in control of the underage Humphrey, the sixth Earl of Stafford, necessary repairs were carried out, and with the restoration of English control in South Wales, the castle’s role as an administrative centre was resumed.

 In 1435 subsequent improvements were made by Humphrey Stafford, and after the overthrow of the Yorks after the Battle of Bosworth in 1485, the castle was briefly used as the residence of Jasper Tudor, uncle of Henry VII.
 It returned to the Crown in 1521, but was neglected and fell into disrepair.
 Nevertheless, the royalist garrison occupied the castle in 1648 during the English Civil War.
 A year later, the forces of the Parliament under the command of Oliver Cromwell made an attack and captured the stronghold.
 From that moment it was abandoned and completely ruined.